Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning: Abstract

 \section{Abstract}

-We introduce a $k$-fold boosted version of our Boostrapped Average Hierarchical Clustering cleaning procedure for correlation and covariance matrices.
-We then apply this method to global minimum variance portfolios for various values of $k$ and compare their performance with other state-of-the-art methods.
-Generally, we find that our method yields better Sharpe ratios after transaction costs than competing filtering methods, despite requiring a larger turnover.
+We introduce a covariance cleaning method which works well in the very high dimensional regime, i.e., when there are many more assets than data points per asset.
+This opens the way to unconditional reactive portfolio optimization when there are not enough points to calibrate dynamical conditional covariance models, which happens for example when new assets appear in a market.
+The method is a $k$-fold boosted version of the Bootstrapped Average Hierarchical Clustering cleaning procedure for correlation and covariance matrices.
+We apply this method to global minimum variance portfolios and find that $k$ should increase with the calibration window length.
+We compare the performance of $k-$BAHC with other state-of-the-art covariance cleaning methods, including dynamical conditional covariance (DCC) with non-linear shrinkage.
+Generally, we find that our method yields better Sharpe ratios after transaction costs than competing unconditional covariance filtering methods, despite requiring a larger turnover Finally, $k-$BAHC yields better Global Minimum Variance portfolios with long-short positions than DCC in a non-stationary investment universe.